trapexit/mergerfs/README.md

 `nosys` will cause mergerfs to return ENOSYS for any xattr call.
 The difference with `noattr` is that the kernel will cache this fact and itself short circuit future calls.
 This is more efficient than `noattr` but will cause mergerfs' runtime control via the hidden file to stop working.

+### nfsopenhack

+NFS is not fully POSIX compliant and historically certain behaviors, such as opening files with O_EXCL, are not or not well supported.
+When mergerfs (or any FUSE filesystem) is exported over NFS some of these issues come up due to how NFS and FUSE interact.

+This hack addresses the issue where the creation of a file with a read-only mode but with a read/write or write only flag.
+Normally this is perfectly valid but NFS chops the one open call into multiple calls.
+Exactly how it is translated depends on the configuration and versions of the NFS server and clients but it results in a permission error because a normal user is not allowed to open a read-only file as writable.

+Even though it's a more niche stituation this hack breaks normal security and behavior and as such is `off` by default.
+If set to `git` it will only perform the hack when the path in question includes `/.git/`. `all` will result it it applying anytime a readonly file which is empty is opened for writing.

 # FUNCTIONS / POLICIES / CATEGORIES

 The POSIX filesystem API is made up of a number of functions. **creat**, **stat**, **chown**, etc. For ease of configuration in mergerfs most of the core functions are grouped into 3 categories: **action**, **create**, and **search**.
 These functions and categories can be assigned a policy which dictates which underlying branch/file/directory is chosen when performing that behavior.
 Any policy can be assigned to a function or category though some may not be very useful in practice.
 For instance: **rand** (random) may be useful for file creation (create) but could lead to very odd behavior if used for `chmod` if there were more than one copy of the file.